Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

 - If wall(s) will be constructed in a public utility easement, first obtain easement waiver from all Utilities (see Public Utility Easements) and submit copies with your permit application.

 Plan review will take approximately 10-15 business days, after which we may call for additional information or with corrections that need to be made to your plans.
-After the plans have been approved, we will call or email that the permit is ready to issue.
 The permit fee is $94.47.
-Checks should be made payable to Herriman City.
-Payments less than $1,000 can also be made with a Visa, Mastercard or American Express.
+After the plans have been approved, we will email an invoice with permit fees.
+Payments may be made by phone, (801)446-5323, with an electronic check or by Visa, Mastercard, Discover, or American Express.

 Remember to have the Geotechnical Engineer who designed the wall or the designated special inspector to inspect the wall and submit their certification letter or report to our office for final approval. this may be submitted in person or by email at firstname.lastname@example.org.
 The wall permit will remain open and non-compliant until we receive this letter or special inspection report.